winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 These tools enable developers to work on their code with near-instant hot-reloading and test cloud applications very easily without having to mock the cloud around them.

+In the example of our very simple app above, deploying to any cloud provider in order to run tests would take close to a minute, wheres with the Wing Simulator it takes less than a second - or 2 orders of magnitudes less.
+Moreover, with Wing, you can write tests without mocking the cloud and run the same ones on the simulator and in the cloud.

 This is a short [video](https://www.youtube.com/watch?v=vHy1TM2JzUQ) of the experience.

-You can play with it yourself with zero friction in the [Wing Playground](https://play.winglang.io/).
+You can get a first hand sense of it in the [Wing Playground](https://play.winglang.io/).

 ## Conclusion